Skip to Main Content

 Contemporary Italian Cooking in a Regional Frame

-Contemporary Italian cuisine , the category Strattoria occupies , covers a wide range of ambitions and price points.
+Contemporary Italian cuisine, the category Strattoria occupies, covers a wide range of ambitions and price points.
 At the higher end of that spectrum, kitchens like Osteria Francescana in Modena or Enrico Bartolini in Milan operate with large teams, multi-course tasting architectures, and price points built for international clientele.
 Further down the scale, the same label gets applied to restaurants that do little more than add microgreens to a standard trattoria menu.
 Strattoria's Michelin Plate recognition in both 2024 and 2025 positions it in a meaningful middle tier: the Plate designation, introduced by Michelin to acknowledge restaurants that fall short of star criteria but nonetheless serve food worth seeking out, functions as a proxy for consistent technical quality and a coherent culinary identity.

 That coherence, here, derives from a commitment to Piedmontese produce and preparation logic even when the format is modern.
-The kitchen is described as equally at ease with meat and fish , a balance that isn't taken for granted in a region where the agrarian interior and the lake-oriented cooking traditions have historically followed different tracks.
-Colourful plating and a modern presentation vocabulary sit on leading of a foundation that remains recognisably regional.
+The kitchen is described as equally at ease with meat and fish, a balance that isn't taken for granted in a region where the agrarian interior and the lake-oriented cooking traditions have historically followed different tracks.
+Colourful plating and a modern presentation vocabulary sit on top of a foundation that remains recognisably regional.
 This is the dominant mode of serious contemporary Italian cooking: technique borrowed from the last thirty years of European fine dining, applied to ingredients and flavours that are specific to place.
 It's the same underlying logic you find at Dal Pescatore in Runate or Quattro Passi in Marina del Cantone, though those operate at a higher price point and with a different regional substrate.

 Piedmont on the Plate